voscarmv/lemonade_stand/README.md

 # Introduction

-With this framework you can mint NFTs, manage their metadata resources with [Pinata](https://pinata.cloud) IPFS and [this dedicated Rails API](https://www.github.com/voscarmv/pinata_api), and list them for sale on OpenSea.
+With this framework you can mint NFTs, manage their metadata resources with [Pinata](https://pinata.cloud) IPFS and [the Lemon API](https://www.github.com/voscarmv/lemon_api), and list them for sale on OpenSea.

 # Use case